jcofer555/unraid_scripts_and_guides/guides/upgrading_unraid.md

 > [!TIP]
 > - Have a monitor and keyboard hooked to the server for any troubleshooting that might come up
-### 1. **Go to the boot device section of the main tab and click on flash.
-Make a USB backup and test it to make sure it extracts correctly**
+### 1. Backup your current flash drive either in unraid with the flash backup button located by clicking flash in blue letters on the main page of unraids webui or by copying and pasting all files using another os like windows to your desktop or another folder
   > [!NOTE]
   > - If using unraid connect for USB backups, go to settings —> management access and make sure the backup is up to date
 ### 2. If it isn’t installed, install the fix common problems plugin as well as fully update all plugins that are installed
-### 3. Go to settings —> docker and set enable docker to no to stop the docker service and all containers
+### 3. Go to settings —> docker and set enable docker to no and hit apply to stop the docker service and all containers
   > [!NOTE]
   > - Confirm docker is stopped by checking the status at the top right of the settings —> docker screen
-### 4. Shutdown any running virtual machines and then go to settings —> vm manager and set enable vms to no to stop the service
+### 4. Shutdown any running virtual machines and then go to settings —> vm manager and set enable vms to no and hit apply to stop the service
   > [!NOTE]
   > - Confirm vm manager is stopped by checking the status at the top right of the settings —> vm manager screen
-### 5. Go to settings —> disk settings and set enable auto start to no to prevent the array from auto-starting after the update
+### 5. Go to settings —> disk settings and set enable auto start to no and hit apply to prevent the array from auto-starting after the update
 ### 6. Close any open web terminal sessions, ssh sessions, and make sure local terminal (at the server with a monitor) is logged out, and exit the unraid webgui on any browsers/devices not being used to perform the update (on local or remote systems)
 ### 7. If you are using the user scripts plugin, or you run scripts manually make sure no scripts are running
 ### 8. Go to the main page on unraids webui and unmount any disks and any smb/nfs shares under the unassigned devices section